Wanyuxiang-code/obsidian_notes/C_ECE220_Duke/Dynamic Allocation in C.md

 2. Usage:
    Set the allocated memory all to zero.
 ### Free
-1. Usage: free the memory location allocated by the user.(The data will remain on the heap until the user explicitly free the acoording memory locations)
+1. Usage: free the memory location allocated by the user.(The data will remain on the heap until the user explicitly free the according memory locations)
 2. prototype:
    `void free(void *ptr);`
    `void *ptr`: starting address of the memory that needs to be freed, which should match with the return value malloc.